fablabbcn/mdef-docs/docs/faculty/fiona-demeur.md

     github:
 ---

-Fiona Demeur is an architectural designer with a passion for designing and working with nature to find architectural solutions for the city, and developing new strategies for education.
-She is currently working in the AAG EU Project Team as a researcher and managing the Erasmus+ Programmes which focus on education.
+Fiona Demeur is an architectural designer with a passion for designing and working with nature to find architectural solutions for the city.
+She is currently working in the EU Project’s Department as a researcher and managing the Erasmus+ Programmes including Urban Shift.

-Her research now is primarily focusing on transdisciplinary education programmes and working with nature-based solutions.
-After completing the Master in Advanced Architecture 02 at IAAC where she developed her thesis on food circularity, she has also been involved with two start-ups merging sustainable solutions with technological strategies.
+After completing the Master in Advanced Architecture 02 at IAAC where she developed her thesis on food circularity, she has been involved with two start-ups.
+The first, eiria, a start-up developed here at IAAC during the BUILDs Programme and formerly known as aeroSQAIR, and secondly add.apt, a start-up based in Lagos, Nigeria formed by IAAC alumni.
+Both start-ups have been focusing on merging sustainable solutions with technological strategies.